Guru Vācaka Kōvai

 I am grateful to David for taking the initiative to post it on his website, because this made it available to much wider audience, and eventually lead to its publication in print.
 After reading it on his website some Australian devotees of Sri Ramana offered to finance the printing of it, so it was first published as a book in 2005 by Sri Arunachalaramana Nilayam in Tiruvannamalai.
 In 2013 a slightly revised edition (with improved translations of a few verses and with a new preface) was published by the successor of Sri Arunachalaramana Nilayam, Sri Arunachalaramana Book Trust.

 Copies of this printed book can be obtained from Sri Ramanasramam Book Stall, Sri Arunachalaramana Book Trust or the Buy Books page of David Godman’s website, as explained in more detail in the How to buy books by Sri Sadhu Om and Michael James section of the Books page of this website.
 Other information about this book is given by David on the Guru Vachaka Kovai book page of his website.

 PDF Version for Free Download

-In order to download this e-book, you can either left-click on the following link to open it in your web browser, after which you can save a copy, or you can right-click on this link and select ‘Save Target As…’ from the pop-up menu:
+In order to download a PDF copy of the second print edition of this book, you can either left-click on the following link to open it in your web browser, after which you can save a copy, or you can right-click on it and select ‘Save Target As…’ from the pop-up menu:

 This English translation by Sri Sadhu and me has been translated into Spanish by Pedro Rodea, and his translation is available as a printed book from Guru Vachaka Kovai (La Colección de Enseñanzas de Sri Ramana Maharshi), and a PDF copy of it is available here: Guru Vācaka Kōvai — Spanish PDF.